 Extension period.
 The automatic extension (if available) is 30 days from the original due date.
-If you receive an automatic extension, you may request one additional extension of not more than 30 days by submitting a second Form 8809 before the end of the first extension period (see Line 5, later).
-Only one extension of time to file Form W-2 is available.
-Requests for additional extensions of time to file information returns, and requests for extensions of time to file Form W-2, are not automatically granted.
-Generally, such requests are granted only where it is shown that extenuating circumstances prevented filing by the due date of the return (determined with regard to the automatic extension, if applicable).
+If you receive an automatic extension, by submitting a second Form 8809 before the end of the first file Form W-2 is available.
+Requests for additional extensions of circumstances prevented filing by the due date of the return (determined with regard to the automatic extension, if applicable).

 Note: The automatic extension of time to file and any approved requests for additional time will only extend the due date for filing the information returns with the IRS.
-It does not extend the due date for furnishing statements to recipients.
+It does not extend the due date

 Penalty.
-Payers/filers may be subject to a late filing penalty if required information returns are filed late and you have not applied for and received an approved extension of time to file.
-The amount of the penalty is based on when you file the correct information return.
-For more information on penalties, see part O in the Genera Instructions for Certain Information Returns, and Penalties in the Instructions for Form 1042-S, the Instructions for Form 8027, and the General Instructions for Forms W-2 and W-3.
+Payers/filers may be subject to a late filing penalty if for and received an approved extension of time to file.
+The amount of the penalty is based on when you file the correct information Instructions for Certain Information Returns, and Penalties in the Instructions for Form 1042-S, the Instructions for Form 8027, and whom the IRS can contact if additional information is required.
+Please provide your telephone number and email address.

 Line 1.
-Enter the payer's/filer's name and complete mailing address, including room or suite number of the filer requesting the extension of time.
-Use the name and address where you want correspondence sent.
-For example, if you are a preparer and want to receive correspondence, enter your client's complete name, care of (c/o) your firm, and your complete mailing address.
+Enter the payer's/filer's name and complete mailing address, including room or suite number of the filer requesting the correspondence sent.
+For example, if you are a preparer and want of (c/o) your firm, and your complete mailing address.

-The legal name and TIN on your extension request must be exactly the same as the name you provided when you applied for your EIN using Form SS-4, the Online Internet EIN Application, or the EIN Toll-Free Telephone
+The legal name and TIN on your extension request must be exactly the same as the name you provided when you applied for your EIN using Form SS-4, the Online Internet EIN Application, or the EIN Toll-Free Telephone Service.

-Service.
 If a name change has been submitted to the IRS, supply the current legal name and TIN.
 Do not use abbreviations.